0xmetropolis/metro-docs/docs/intro.md

 title: Introduction
 ---

-##### Welcome to Metropolis, the on-chain permissions layer for DAOs.
+##### Welcome to Metropolis!

 ---

 ## What Is Metropolis?

-Metropolis is the on-chain permissions layer for DAO working groups.
-Our permissions layer manifests itself as a wrapper around a Safe, which creates a governance primitive we call **pods**.
+Metropolis is the organizational source of truth for DAOs, helping organizations put their blueprint on-chain through pods — a lightweight permissions wrapper around Safe multi-sig.